enesdemirag/enesdemirag.github.io/_posts/2019-3-25-markov-chains.md

 [Here](https://youtu.be/eGFJ8vugIWA) is a video on generating text using character level n-grams in JavaScript.

-### Practical - Markov Chains

-Write a program which generates text using n-grams from input text.
+Lets write a program which generates text using n-grams from input text.

 In order to generate text, first we need to create a state space for given source text. ```addWords()``` function will add every different word to a dictionary as a key, and assign an empty list as value.
 Then we will add every word to the previous word's associated list. **(Createing bi-grams)** After that, we should have a list of next possible words for each word in source text.
 Same word can be found more than one in list.
 This means the probability of that word is higher.